sfc-gh-dyoo/snowflake_scripts/6_snowpark/tpcds_customer_ltv/README.md

  1. Edit the *creds.json* file to with your Snowfalke account name, user name, and password to connect to your account.
  2. Run all the script in the 01_environmental_setup.sql
- 3. Run conda install environment.yml
+ 3. Run conda install environment.yml in terminal
  4. Run python 02_feature_engineering.py in terminal

 ### Cost Performance